Wyped/NeoPspFetch/README.md

 Untested on PSP E1000 series (I do not own one) but should run without issues.

 Tested with official Sony and Ostent batteries.
 Compatibility with third-party brands may varie.

+Not compatible with PS Vita / Adrenaline.

 ## Installation